How to play Viper in Valorant: Abilities, tips & tricks

 Perhaps Viper’s most valuable asset, though, is her Toxic Screen.
 The line of gas emitters can be used to divide a portion of the map in two.
 Mastering lineups with this can be extremely useful when trying to take control of certain portions of a map, as it will reduce the number of areas you need to look at.

 The first of these abilities, though, is particularly useful.
 As her Poison Cloud acts like a smoke, it can be placed at entry points to stop enemies sneaking up behind you.
-It’s made even more effective because it does 50 decay and 10 damage over time, so enemies won’t want to rush through it.
+It’s made even more effective because it does 30 decay initially and 10 damage over time, so enemies won’t want to rush through it.

 - Read More: Best Valorant Agents: Every character ranked

 A good move to make when you’ve planted the Spike is to drop a Poison Cloud on top of it.
 Not only does it hide the bomb’s exact location, but if enemies are planning to sneak behind you and defuse it, they’ll be dealt damage over time for their troubles, making the already sitting duck a lot easier to one tap.

 Viper’s Pit performs a similar function.
 Spraying the toxins around the Spike means enemies will have to either rush in to defuse it and be poisoned in the process, or battle through the smoke to try and find out where you’re defusing their Spike.
 Just remember to stay inside it, or get back inside after 15 seconds!

 So that’s how to play as Viper in Valorant and master her toxic abilities!
 Looking for more Valorant guides?
 Here’s how to play all of Future Earth’s heroes: